A desk with a clip board reading "Travel Insurance", two passports, a starfish, sunglasses, and beach hat.

 Do Chase credit cards have travel insurance?

-Yes, many Chase cards include travel insurance when you use them for eligible travel purchases.
+Yes.
+Many Chase cards include travel insurance when you use the card to pay for eligible travel purchases.
+Coverage varies by card, so always check your Guide to Benefits to confirm what’s included.

 Does Chase Freedom offer travel insurance?